Advertising Campaigns: 7 Great FIFA World Cup Ads

 Sports people and oversized headphones, a cliché?
 Well, yes but it’s one that sells, and sells well.
 Indeed, long before being purchased by Apple, Beats positioned itself as a fashion symbol for both musicians and athletes.
 The spot it released for the 2014 World Cup had the effect of taking its branding to the mainstream.

-This epic commercial, not only featured footballer Cesc Fabregas, and human meat muncher Luis Suarez but US stars LeBron James, Serena Williams, and Lil Wayne.
+This epic advertising campaign, not only featured footballer Cesc Fabregas, and human meat muncher Luis Suarez but US stars LeBron James, Serena Williams, and Lil Wayne.
 Making it pretty North American in its pitch, which is unusual for a football ad.
 However, what makes this ad especially fascinating is how it uses Neymar.
 It was a canny bit of business by Beats to make the saviour of Brazilian football front and centre of the ad.
 Thanks to the tournament his superstar status grew, until ultimately his transfer to PSG was bigger than the defence budget of a small nation.
 A good bit of business for the headphone brand.

 5. Carlsberg ‘Best pub team in the world’ – 2006 World Cup